2025년 7월 고3 모의고사 변형 (31-42번)

 25년 7월 고3 모의고사 31번

-Bring ____ life to the table!
+Bring your ____ to the table!

 25년 7월 고3 모의고사 32번

-Suppose you want to make an atom ____
+Suppose ____ want to make an atom bomb.

-Robert Oppenheimer could devote himself to his equations because he relied on thousands of miners to extract uranium at the Eldorado mine in northern Canada and the Shinkolobwe mine in the Belgian Congo ─ not to mention the farmers who grew potatoes for ____ lunch.
+Robert Oppenheimer could devote himself to his equations because he relied on thousands of ____ to extract uranium at the Eldorado mine in northern Canada and the Shinkolobwe mine in the Belgian Congo ─ not to mention the farmers who grew potatoes for his lunch.

 25년 7월 고3 모의고사 33번